Michael Fincke

-Edward Michael "Mike"/"Spanky" Fincke (born March 14, 1967) is an American astronaut who formerly held the American record for the most time in space (381.6 days).
-His record was broken by Scott Kelly on October 16, 2015.
+Edward Michael "Mike" Fincke (born March 14, 1967) is an American astronaut and retired United States Air Force colonel.
+He formerly held the American record for the most time in space (382 days) until it was broken by Scott Kelly on October 16, 2015.
+Fincke has logged nine spacewalks, totaling 48 hours and 37 minutes of EVA time.
+He is unique in that six of those spacewalks were in a Russian Orlan spacesuit.
+Before his next launch, Fincke has been certified as a pilot for both Boeing Starliner and SpaceX Crew Dragon, as well as a co-pilot/flight engineer on the Soyuz and a mission specialist on the Space Shuttle.

-Mike Fincke was born in Pittsburgh, Pennsylvania, but considers its suburb Emsworth to be his hometown.
+Fincke was born in Pittsburgh, Pennsylvania but considers its suburb Emsworth to be his hometown.
 He is a retired United States Air Force officer and an active NASA astronaut.
-So far he served two tours aboard the International Space Station as a flight engineer and commander.
-He flew on one Space Shuttle mission, STS-134 as a mission specialist.
+He is a veteran of three long-duration missions aboard the International Space Station as a flight engineer on Expedition 9, as commander of Expedition 18, and as a flight engineer on Expedition 73 and commander of Expedition 74, as well as one Space Shuttle mission, STS-134, as a mission specialist.
 Fincke is conversant in Japanese and Russian.
-He is married to Renita Saikia, and together they have three children; son Chandra and daughters Tarali and Surya.
+He is married to Renita Saikia, and together, they have three children: son Chandra and daughters Tarali and Surya.

-Fincke logged just under 382 days in space, placing him second among American astronauts for the most time in space, and 20th overall.
-He completed nine spacewalks in Russian Orlan spacesuits and American EMUs.
-His total EVA time is 48 hours and 37 minutes, placing him 14th all time on the list of spacewalkers.
+Fincke logged just under 382 days in space, placing him 10th among the most experienced American astronauts.

 Education

 Fincke graduated from Sewickley Academy in Sewickley, Pennsylvania, in 1985.
 He attended the Massachusetts Institute of Technology on an Air Force ROTC scholarship and graduated in 1989 with a Bachelor of Science degree in aeronautics and astronautics as well as a Bachelor of Science degree in Earth, atmospheric and planetary sciences.
 He then received a Master of Science degree in aeronautics and astronautics from Stanford University in 1990, and a second Master of Science degree in planetary geology from the University of Houston–Clear Lake in 2001.
-He also attended El Camino College in Torrance, California, where he studied Japanese and geology.
+He also attended El Camino College in Torrance, California, where he studied Japanese and geology, and Community College of Allegheny County in Pittsburgh.